LiorSinai/liorsinai.github.io/_posts/2024-08-17-micrograd-4-ext.md

 We now have a fully working AD package.
 It has some limitations, such as it cannot handle control flow or keyword arguments.
-However it can already work a wide variety of code.
+However it can already work on a wide variety of code.
-All that might be needed is some explicit `rrule` definitions.
+All that might be needed is new `rrule` definitions.
 The next and final [part][micrograd_mlp] of this series is a demonstration of exactly that.

 ---